-Other delegations of workers on the march came from car makers Peugeot and Renault, General Motors in Strasbourg, Ford at Blanquefort, Delphi, Wagon and Michelin tyres (Montceau-les-Mines), Freescale (Toulouse), New Fabris and Molex.
+Other delegations of workers on the march came from carmakers Peugeot and Renault, General Motors in Strasbourg, Ford at Blanquefort, Delphi, Wagon and Michelin tyres (Montceau-les-Mines), Freescale (Toulouse), New Fabris and Molex.

 The New Fabris workers threatened to blow up their factory some weeks ago and have now accepted a redundancy plan.
-The Molex workers, after eleven months of struggle, reluctantly voted to accept a package negotiated by the CGT and other unions only two days before the march.
+The Molex workers, after 11 months of struggle, reluctantly voted to accept a package negotiated by the CGT and other unions only two days before the march.
 The deal includes the sacking of 283 workers and a severance package of one month's pay for each year worked at the company.
 Christian Estrosi, minister of industry, who has been involved in the Molex negotiations, described this as "a positive outcome."

-Great bitterness is developing amongst auto workers against the abandonment by the unions of their struggles to defend jobs and workplaces.
-The end of the protest in Paris saw frustrated elements breaking into the stock exchange building and covering the walls in anti-capitalist graffiti.
-Meanwhile the organisers of the march provided a platform to those who have sabotaged the struggles.
+Great bitterness is developing amongst auto workers against the complete abandonment by the unions of their struggles to defend their jobs and workplaces.
+The end of the protest in Paris saw frustrated elements breaking into the stock exchange building and covering the walls in anticapitalist graffiti.
+But the organisers of the march actually provided a platform to those who have sabotaged the struggles.

-At the invitation of Continental Clairoix and Goodyear Amiens, leaders of the CGT federations in the motor industry were on the Paris demonstration as well as various personalities from mainstream bourgeois "left" parties.
-They included Cécile Duflot (Green Party), Pierre Laurent (PCF), Jean-Luc Mélenchon (the Socialist Party ex-government minister and founder of the Left Party), and Arnaud Montebourg, a right wing social democrat.
+At the invitation of Continental Clairoix and Goodyear Amiens leaders, heads of the CGT federations in the motor industry were on the Paris demonstration as well as various personalities from mainstream bourgeois "left" parties.
+They included Cécile Duflot (Green Party), Pierre Laurent (PCF), Jean-Luc-Mélenchon (the former Socialist Party government minister and founder of the Left Party) and Arnaud Montebourg, a right-wing social democrat.

-Arlette Laguiller of Lutte Ouvrière (Workers' Fight) and Olivier Besancenot of the NPA were prominent on the march and their organisations had a strong presence.
-They undertook the task of restraining the pent-up anger of the workers and subordinating them to the union leaders.
+Arlette Laguiller of Lutte Ouvrière (Workers' Struggle) and Olivier Besancenot of the NPA were prominent on the march and their organisations had a strong presence.
+They undertook the task of retaining the pent-up anger of the workers and subordinating them to the treacherous union leaders.

-Animosity has developed in particular against Bernard Thibault, the leader of the CGT, who openly collaborates, virtually on a daily basis, with right wing president Nicolas Sarkozy's programme of making the working class pay for the economic crisis.
-He has opposed any move to extend the struggle of plants under attack to the rest of the working class.
+Particular animosity has developed against Bernard Thibault, the leader of the CGT, who openly collaborates on virtually a daily basis with right-wing President Nicolas Sarkozy's programme of making the working class pay for the economic crisis.
+Thibault has opposed any move to extend the struggle at plants under attack to the rest of the working class.

 Thibault, who has been characterised as "scum" (racaille) by Clairoix CGT leader Xavier Mathieu, was conspicuous by his absence on the demonstration, having told a Médiapart interviewer that he had other things to do.
-He added: "Our task is all the more difficult because people [CGT members] perhaps expect too much from trade unionism."
+He added, "Our task is all the more difficult because people [CGT members] perhaps expect too much from trade unionism."

-The motor and motor accessory industries are among the hardest hit by the recession.
-The CGT puts job losses in the industry since the beginning of the crisis at 150,000.
-The CGT metal and chemical federations' leaderships, at a national and a local level, under pressure from below, attempt to distance themselves from the confederal leadership.
-However, in line with the confederal leadership, none called their members out on strike in support of the September 17 protest.
+The motor and motor accessory industries are among the hardest hit by the recession; the CGT puts the job losses in the industry since the beginning of the crisis at 150,000.
+The CGT metal and chemical federations' leaderships, at a national and a local level, under pressure from below, attempt to appear to distance themselves from the confederation leadership.
+However, in line with this leadership, none of the federations had called their members out on strike in support of the September 17 protest.

-The newspaper of the Stalinist PCF, l'Humanité, gave the reason behind the CGT federations' leadership's presence on the September 17 protest.
-It was to serve as "a springboard before two days of joint trade union action on 7 and 22 October."
+The newspaper of the Stalinist PCF, l'Humanité, gave the reason behind the CGT federation leadership's presence on the September 17 protest.
+It was to serve as "A springboard before two days of joint trade union action on October 7 and 22."
 October 7 is the international trade union day for "decent work."
-October 22 is the "needs of industry" day, which is in preparation for discussions between the government, the employers and the unions to be held at a convention, proposed by the CGT's Thibault to Sarkozy, in order to develop policies to bolster French industry in the world crisis.
+October 22 is the "needs of industry" day in preparation for discussions between the government, employers and the unions at a convention, proposed to Sarkozy by Thibault, to develop policies to bolster French industry in the world crisis.